UtrechtUniversity/workshop-computational-reproducibility/README.md

 The workshop is language-independent in principle.
 We do require participants to have at least a basic understanding of a programming language like Python or R. If you are unsure if the language you use will fit our course, please get in touch before registration.

+## Registration

+The next edition of this workshop will be given at Utrecht University on Thursday, December 19th, 2019.
+[You can register here.](https://www.uu.nl/en/events/best-practices-for-writing-reproducible-code-19-december-2019)

 ## Program

 The program addresses four main themes: